linkerd/linkerd/linkerd/docs/protocol-http.md

 provided, each identifier is tried in turn until one successfully assigns a logical *name* to the request.

+If no identifier is specified, the logical name is taken from the `Host` header of the request.

 Key | Default Value | Description
 --- | ------------- | -----------
 kind | _required_ | Either [`io.l5d.methodAndHost`](#method-and-host-identifier), [`io.l5d.path`](#path-identifier), [`io.l5d.header`](#header-identifier), [`io.l5d.header.token`](#header-token-identifier), or [`io.l5d.static`](#static-identifier).